-Dietary changes are the most surprising yet most beneficial way of treating anxiety.
-Many people do not realize the strong connection between their gut and their brain, and how the health of one significantly impacts the other.
+Dietary changes are the most surprising yet most beneficial way of anxiety relief Many people do not realize the strong connection between their gut and their brain, and how the health of one significantly impacts the other.

 The discovery of the gut-brain axis showed that the bacteria in your gut communicate directly with your brain.
 Research backed this up by showing the strong correlation between anxiety disorders and gastrointestinal problems.

 You have likely experienced butterflies in your stomach when nervous.
 Anxiety acts in the same way but at a more intense level.
 Anxious thoughts trigger the stress response, which slows digestive activity and can seriously impact gut function.